 One tricky hurdle was taking the structured weather data (contained within an API) and turning it into natural sounding language.
 We wanted to ensure the insights were simple and easily understood by any user, not just our weather scientists!

 We worked closely with our backend team to create a robust implementation.
 In fact, there are more than 150 possible stories that can render on the home screen for the best possible experience.

-To help visualize lessons 1 and 2, I’ll take the example of a rainy home screen scenario (see picture at right).
+To help visualize lessons 1 and 2, I’ll take the example of a rainy home screen scenario (see picture below).
 In addition to wanting to know about when it will rain, we find users want to know when rain will stop so that they can maximize their day.
 We also share something they can do when the rain clears (e.g., view the Perseid Meteor Shower, the most active shower of the year).

 The multitude of scenarios are not only based on time of day, location, and current conditions, but also on available app features or sponsored sections.
 The home screen directs users to radar during rain, an allergy forecast during high pollen days, or a GoRun forecast to help runners know when it’s a good time for a jog.

 We tested into the strategy with robust A/B tests.
 We tried everything from providing the most basic data points (such as a quick link to the hourly forecast) to robust and variable insights (such as the 48-hour expected snowfall).
 Both the product team and leadership embraced innovation and even included a few “sacred cows” in the testing framework.
 When we see numbers like “70% increase internationally in four months,” others can’t help but get onboard!